-- Arrive to Class on time (Zoom). - Remain in the classroom during each class session until excused by the instructor (unless emergency). - Be respectful of fellow students, the instructor, and any guests. - Maintain confidentiality of information shared by fellow students. - Actively listen during class, and participate in class activities and/or discussion.
+- Arrive to Class on time (weekly discussions and assignments by documented due dates). - Remain in the classroom during each class session until excused by the instructor (unless emergency). - Be respectful of fellow students, the instructor, and any guests. - Maintain confidentiality of information shared by fellow students. - Actively listen during class, and participate in class activities and/or discussion.